Chonthichar/water-potability-MachineLearning-API-Docker/README.md

 ---

 ### 3. Docker: build and run
-We ship a minimal image that includes the API and artifact.
+We include a minimal image that bundles the API and model artifact.

 A `Dockerfile` and `requirements.txt` are provided.